Corebrum/corebrum-examples/task_definitions/docker/README.md

 # Docker Integration Examples

 This directory contains examples of tasks that run inside Docker containers on the Corebrum mesh.
+One-shot tasks receive inputs as an injected `inputs` object inside the containerized program; print a single JSON line to STDOUT for results.

 ## Overview